 - Prequalification letter from your buyer’s lender: If you are building a property that is being sold to someone under contract, such as if you’re constructing a presold home, you need to provide a letter from his or her lender showing that permanent financing is available

-- Broker’s price opinion about the market condition: If you’re building speculative property, such as a home that’s not yet sold, you may need to provide a letter from a real estate broker showing the building and proposed price is appropriate for the area
+- Broker’s price opinion about the market condition: If you’re building speculative property, such as a home that’s not yet sold, you may need to provide a letter from a real estate broker showing the building, and the proposed price is appropriate for the area

 4. Working Capital SBA CAPLine Documentation Requirements

-With a working capital SBA line of credit, you’ll need to provide information used by your lender to calculate your borrowing base certificate (BBC).
-This will likely include your A/R aging report, accounts payable (A/P) aging report and inventory report.
+With a working capital SBA line of credit, you’ll need to provide information used by your lender to calculate your BBC.
+This will likely include your A/R aging report, accounts payable (A/P) aging report, and inventory report.
 Your lender will most likely also ask you to calculate a BBC “formula” and provide this information monthly to make sure your collateral is sufficient.

-How to Access Funds with an SBA Line of Credit
+How to Access Funds with an SBA LOC

 When your SBA line of credit is approved, your lender will walk you through the process of requesting and receiving funds.
 This will also be specified in your loan documentation.
 How you access funds from your SBA line of credit varies depending upon the type of SBA CAPLine you receive.